nosqlbench/paramodel/paramodel-engine/src/main/java/io/nosqlbench/paramodel/engine/planners/reducto/reducto.md

 rank of a parameter in the plan is determined by its position in the list of axes, depth first across all ordered elements.

+Parameters that do not have an axis (fixed parameters) have a single constant value across all trials.
+They do not contribute a rank to the enumeration, do not affect the cardinality of the trial space, and do not participate in the mixed-radix decomposition.
+However, fixed parameter values are part of the element prototype's identity and are included in every instance's configuration when activated.
+Two element prototypes that differ only in fixed parameter values are distinct prototypes in the element stack.
+For binding state purposes, fixed parameters are always bound — they do not affect the group level at which an element becomes concretely bound.

 A stable and unique identifier for each bound coordinate within the parameter space is computed using mixed-radix enumeration (also known as the combinatorial number system for cartesian products).
 This method provides a bijective mapping between a single trial number and the